History.

 ABOUT

-I’m the kind of historian who lingers—poring over photographs, ledgers, and the overlooked details that shift how a story is told.
-Trained in history but working beyond the academy, I bring rigour and imagination together to shape narratives people can use with confidence.
+Brad Buller, PhD is the kind of historian who lingers—poring over photographs, ledgers, and the overlooked details that shift how a story is told.
+Trained in history but working beyond the academy, he brings rigour and imagination together to shape narratives people can use with confidence.

 HERITAGE & PLACEMAKING